microsoft/code-with-engineering-playbook/docs/design-reviews/recipes/technical-spike.md

 ## Deliverable

 Generally the deliverable from a Technical Spike should be a document detailing what was evaluated and the outcome of that evaluation.
-The specifics contained in the document will vary, but there are some general principals that might be helpful.
+The specifics contained in the document will vary, but there are some general principles that might be helpful.

 - Problem Statement/Goals: Be sure to include a section that clearly details why an evaluation is being done and what the outcome of this evaluation should be.
 This is helpful to ensure that the technical spike was productive and advanced the overall project in some way.